MicrosoftDocs/memdocs/memdocs/intune/fundamentals/policy-sets.md

 - Enrollment status page

 > [!IMPORTANT]
-> Management objects for device type restrictions can no longer be included in policy sets.
-Instead, to configure and manage device type restrictions, go to **Devices** > **Policy** > **Enrollment restrictions**.
-If you included device type restrictions in your policy set prior to September 20, 2021, we will migrate your existing configurations to an enrollment restriction policy.
+> As of September 2021, enrollment restrictions based on device type can no longer be included in policy sets.
+For more information about how to create enrollment restrictions, see [Set enrollment restrictions](../enrollment/enrollment-restrictions-set.md).

 When you create a policy set, you create a single unit of assignment, and manage associations between different objects.
 A policy set will be a reference to objects external to it.
 Any changes in the included objects will affect the policy set as well.
 After you create a policy set, you can repeatedly view and edit its objects and assignments.